 What cars are the most expensive to insure?

-In general, the higher the value of your vehicle, the more financial protection you need, and the higher your premium will be for that coverage.
+In general, the higher the value of your vehicle, the higher your premium will be.
 Sports and luxury or collector vehicles are among the most costly to insure, based on average premiums.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: